Call of Duty: Modern Warfare II (2022 video game): Music

-In November 2022, Schachner stepped away from the project, citing challenges in the working dynamic with Infinity Ward's audio director as the reason for her departure.
-In a statement released by her on Twitter, she noted that the contents of the official soundtrack release for Modern Warfare II are "not my artistic intent in regards to mixing and mastering”.
+Sarah Schachner composed the score for Modern Warfare II, after previously composing the music for the 2019 reboot and Call of Duty: Infinite Warfare (2016).
+In November 2022, Schachner stepped away from writing further music for the game, citing challenges in the working dynamic with Infinity Ward's audio director as the reason for her departure.
+In a statement released by her on Twitter, she noted that the contents of the official soundtrack release for Modern Warfare II were "not my artistic intent in regards to mixing and mastering".

-The soundtrack for Modern Warfare II was released digitally on November 25, 2022; featuring 23 tracks from the game's orignal score and two songs from artists Edison Flood, Destani Wolf, and Banda MS de Sergio Lizárraga.
+The soundtrack for Modern Warfare II was released digitally on November 25, 2022, featuring 23 tracks from the game's original score and two songs from artists Edison Flood, Destani Wolf, and Banda MS de Sergio Lizárraga.
+Additional music was written for Modern Warfare II's post-launch seasons, in collaboration with Jason Graves (Warzone), Steve Ouimette (season 2), Nainita Desai (season 3), Toby Chu (season 4), Photek (season 5), Finneas O'Connell and David Marinelli (Gunfight mode's theme), and Tyler Bates (season 6).